Outta Nowhere: Spotting Stroke Red Flags Before Time Runs Out

 Keep in mind, y’all, that symptoms can differ from person to person and they might not all show up.
 Even if you spot just a couple, don’t brush ‘em off.
 When we’re talkin’ about these warning signs, it’s always better to play it safe.
 Don’t be sorry later.

-Act Fast, Save Lives: Your Guide to Stroke Response
+Act Fast, Save Lives: Your Guide to Response

-Stroke is a medical emergency.
+It’s a medical emergency.
 Time is the enemy, and swift action is your weapon.
-Here’s what to do if you suspect a stroke:

 Call 911 immediately.
 Don’t hesitate, don’t wait for symptoms to worsen.
 Delaying treatment can have devastating consequences.